-Additionally, the Department of Human Services coordinates with service agencies by providing delegate agency funding to approximately 60 organizations citywide to supports four key long-term outcomes of the Department of Human Services: Children and youth are safe, healthy, resilient and ready to succeed in school and life; Individuals and families are financially secure and in stable housing; Homelessness is rare, brief and non-recurring; and Seniors are healthy, engaged and independent.
-Funding priorities include: after school challenge; child abuse prevention and intervention; college and career readiness; kindergarten readiness; opportunity youth services; youth engagement; senior independence; homeless prevention and intervention; domestic violence prevention and intervention; and financial security.
+Additionally, the Department of Human Services coordinates with service agencies by providing delegate agency funding to approximately 60 organizations citywide to support four key long-term outcomes of the Department of Human Services: Children and youth are safe, healthy, resilient and ready to succeed in school and life; Individuals and families are financially secure and in stable housing; Homelessness is rare, brief and non-recurring; and Seniors are healthy, engaged and independent.
+Investments are directed to 16 funding priorities within these long term outcomes.
 This process is described further in section NA-50 Non-Housing Community Development Needs of the Five Year Consolidated Plan.